 I particularly wanted to see the Grand Prix and Motoring displays.

-Although it was getting late in the day and Monkey was getting tired and less engaged by this point!
+Although it was getting late in the day and my son was getting tired and less engaged by this point!

 So he couldn’t be persuaded to sit in the McLaren, or maybe he was being a true Ferrari fan!!

 It’s certainly somewhere Guru Gramps would have loved to explore and I would have like to have spent more time looking at the displays.

 We did even got to see Chitty Chitty Bang Bang!

 There really was so much to see, we had a full day and still didn’t get to see everything.

 After trying out some Morse Code for the first time it was time for us to head home.